Care – Diagnostic Errors

 • Point of care testing quality assurance

-• Medical quality assurance compliance audit / monitoring
+• Medical quality assurance compliance audit and monitoring

 • Quality assurance oversight for all laboratory services